-There are certain simple steps you can take to try to ensure that you are getting enough sleep.
-An easy first step is to be mindful of how you feel; if you are waking up refreshed and able to go about your day without feeling sleepy, chances are your sleep need is met.
+But there are certain simple steps you can take to try to ensure that you’re getting enough sleep.
+An easy first step is to be mindful of how you feel.
+If you’re waking up refreshed and able to go about your day without feeling sleepy, chances are your sleep need is met.

 If you find yourself lacking in energy, not able to get out of bed in the morning and struggling with your day, you may not be getting the amount of sleep that is right for you.